Darkelf2024/Darkelf-Retro-Lounge/README.md

-Darkelf Retro Lounge is an accuracy-first PlayStation 2 emulation research and documentation project focused on AetherSX2 on Android.
+## Darkelf Retro Lounge

+Is an accuracy-first PlayStation 2 emulation research and documentation project focused on AetherSX2 on Android.

 The project documents how AetherSX2 behaves on real hardware through sustained play testing and behavior-based validation — not short benchmarks, unsafe “FPS boost” settings, or unverified claims.
 Findings emphasize correctness, long-session stability, and explainable configuration choices grounded in emulator internals.